Catif/PersonalGPT/README.md

 # PersonalGPT

-This is a web app create with Vue 3.
+This is a web app create with React.
 It is a simple web app that allows you to chat with GPT3.5 or GPT4 with your own API key.

 ## Why this project ?

-Honestly, the goal is just a practice API and CSS.
+Honestly, the goal is just to practice React.
 But I think it can be useful for some people.
 And I use personaly Playground of OpenAI a lot of time so I think it can be nice to have more functionnalities like :

 - Your own API Key (No Subscription needed)
 - GPT3.5 and GPT4